shecrushes/shecrushes/README.md

 ## SheCrushes Adult Website

-Simple, open-source and privacy-friendly porn site.
+Open-source _adult entertainment_ website.

 ## About this project

 This project was created to be a learning experience.
 I wanted to create a site that would be used by a large amount of users, so I could get actual experience with working on real world application.
 I also disliked the large amount of spam and badly integrated advertisements that I saw on many of these sites.
+The site has gone through some iterations so some code may look odd.

 ## Tech used